Why you’ll love it

 In a restaurant

 House guests at Saffire Freycinet can experience true indulgence at the resort’s Palate Restaurant, where seasonal Tasmanian and east coast ingredients are transformed into an unforgettable culinary experience.
-For a special dining experience, treat yourself to the degustation or à la carte menus at the award-winning restaurant at Piermont Resort, Swansea.
+For a special dining experience, treat yourself to the degustation or à la carte menus at the award-winning restaurant at Piermont Homestead Restaurant, Swansea.

 The Springbay Seafood and Wine Bar is located directly on the shores of the picturesque Spring Bay.
 The restaurant focuses on sourcing fresh Tasmanian produce from within a 150km radius of the Resort.
 Their highly skilled chefs use only the freshest local seafood to create dishes with an Asian fusion.
 Paired with cool-climate wines from the local region, dinning in the Springbay Seafood and Wine Bar is an experience in itself.